kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

         git clone --recursive https://github.com/Intel-HLS/GenomicsDB.git

+* If you have an existing git repository and wish to pull in the latest changes:

+        git pull origin master
+        git submodule update --recursive --init

 * Make sure you have the required gcc version in your PATH.
 * Assuming you want to use the dependencies pulled in by git and you have the MPI compiler (mpicxx) in your PATH